Configuration options¶

 |

-Minimum pods available during updates (for PodDisruptionBudget) |
+Minimum pods available during updates (for PodDisruptionBudget).
+Accepts an absolute number or a percentage string such as |

 |